Raziel1stBorn/NCHNAP688-Sum1/README.md

   ## Prerequisites

   The following files are needed to run this product. <br>
-  As the product uses APIs, an internet connection and access to these APIs is also required.
+  And an internet connection to access the APIs.

 | File                        | Purpose                                                               |
 | ------------------          | -------------------------------------------                           |